 As promised, here is the map with all the national parks mentioned in this post.
 As you can see, some of them are located close to each other, while some others are close to the other more well known national parks – plenty of places to plan a beautiful family road trip in the US!

-If you are looking for itinerary ideas, please check our American road trip itinerary for nature lovers.
+***Read also our American road trip itinerary for nature lovers***

 If you found some travel inspiration in this post, please bookmark it and share with your friends.
 Are you on Pinterest?
 Pin this image!